Best fire pits in 2025: Tested and rated

 We've spent hours stoking the fires to put more than a dozen of the most popular fire pits to the test (so you don't have to).
 Tried and tested by an experienced camper, Eagle Scout and former cookstove product designer on his family farm, each fire pit was evaluated several times using the same type of firewood and fire starting techniques.

+To make it easy we've divided our recommendations into the best smokeless fire pits and the best traditional fire pits, so you can find what you're looking for without having to search through the whole guide.
 If you're after a top smokeless pit, we highly rated the Solo Stove Bonfire 2.0 for durability and design.
-Or if you fancy more of a traditional fire pit, the Bali Outdoors was ranked for its deep basin and adjustable grilling rack for those s'mores.
+Or if you fancy more of a traditional fire pit, we liked the Bali Outdoors the best for its deep basin and adjustable grilling rack for those s'mores.

 To help you decide, here's our selection for the best fire pits to suit every home, lifestyle and budget.

-Here are our best fire pit picks based on our comprehensive testing and expertise.
+Here are our best smokeless and traditional fire pit picks based on our comprehensive testing and expertise.

 The Solo Stove Bonfire is the best smokeless fire pit we've tested.
 Its stainless steel design, allows great airflow for a steady smokeless burn.
 Easy to assemble, it also comes with a handy, removable ash tray to make cleaning a breeze.
 It also has a lifetime warranty.